-With the new plan to respond to the COVID-19 pandemic, the estimated cost of attendance has been adjusted and your award will be revised with these new numbers.
-Because certain costs (like tuition) are going down from the original financial aid award letter, you may see a change in your award.
-Your adjusted award also reflects the fact that we are providing a $5,000 grant to all enrolled undergraduates in recognition of the burdens facing students and families in the COVID-19 era.
+In response to the COVID-19 pandemic, the estimated cost of attendance is adjusted and your award has been revised with new numbers.
+Your adjusted award also incorporates a $5,000 grant, provided to all enrolled undergraduates in the fall, in recognition of the burdens facing students and families due to the pandemic.

 Because we expect that most students will live on-campus for one semester and off-campus for the other, your budget will look like this, by semester: